bezmuth/private-onion-exitnode/README.md

 $ podman exec tornode /app/dns.sh
 ```

 Note: this is experimental.
 Tor is not supposed to be used this way.
+Also works with docker and compose.